How to bleach aquarium plants and decorations

 3. When using tools in the bleach dip, ensure they are glass or stainless.
 The chlorine will cause oxidation and rust.

-4. Prepare the dip: Mix 1 part of 5% bleach with 19 parts of water.
-You can use 1 part of 5% bleach to 25 parts of water for more sensitive plants.
-Be careful of the original concentration of bleach used.
-The final concentration should be 0.2-1% bleach
+4. Prepare the dip: Mix 1 part of 5% bleach with 20 parts of water (resulting in 0.25% concentration).
+For more sensitive plants, you can use 1 part of 5% bleach to 25 parts of water (0.20% concentration).
+You may go up to 1 part 5% bleach to 50 parts water (0.10% concentration) if you are concerned about burning the plants.
+Be careful of the original bleach concentration used; some go up to 8.25%.

 5. Rinse plants off and clean unwanted debris and organisms.

 6. Dip plants in the bleach solution.
-30 seconds for sensitive and thin plants like mosses, ambuilia, cabomba, hornwort, etc., or 2 minutes for hardier plants and up to 3 minutes.
+30 seconds for sensitive and thin plants like mosses, ambuilia, cabomba, hornwort, etc., or 2 minutes for hardier plants.
+The maximum should be up to 3 minutes for very thick and healthy plants.

 7. Rinse the plants thoroughly.